lyh-18/TCVC-Temporally-Consistent-Video-Colorization/README.md

 ```
 python test_TCVC_onesampling_noGT.py
 ```
+Note: In this mode, you can test the model with your own grayscale video.
+The grayscale video can be three channel or only one channel.
 Test settings like `GPU`, `input folder`, `model path`, `interval length`, etc, can be specified in the above test scripts.

 ## Training